tangent-vector/mangle/source/reader.md

         char const* cursor;
     } MgReader;

-The `MgGetChar` and `MgPeekChar` functions will return `kMgEndOfFile` when trying to read past the end of the string.
+If we try to read past the end of the string, we will return the `kMgEndOfFile` marker.
+We might eventually switch this to use the C standard library `EOF` instead.

     <<reader definitions>>=
     enum